DrJessop/CartpolePytorch/README.md

 # CartpolePytorch
-My DQN implementation of cartpole
+My DQN and Policy Gradient (with Baseline) implementations of cartpole